mikefizzled/Year-3-Functional-Programming/README.md

 | `test/clojureprogs/...` | Unit tests for each module. |
 | `project.clj` | Leiningen configuration and metadata. |

----

 ## Usage

-The program can be executed using the main namespace defined in `core.clj`.
 You can run the project directly from the terminal with:

 `lein run`